muldjord/boris/data/behavs/README.md

 `think "<TEXT>"|rss`
 * Examples:
 ```
-think "This is the text that will be in the thought bubble!"
+think "This is the text that will be shown in the thought bubble!"
 think rss
 ```
 The double-quotes at the beginning and end are important!
 If you leave them out it will lead to undefined behaviour or crashes.
 Double-quotes inside the text is not allowed.